-Lisa R. Goldberg is the Director Research at the Center for Risk Management Research and Adjunct Professor of Statistics at University of California, Berkeley.
+Lisa R. Goldberg is Co-Director of the Consortium for Data Analytics in Risk and Adjunct Professor of Economics and Statistics at University of California, Berkeley.
+She serves as Director of Research at Aperio Group.
 Lisa received a B.A. in Mathematics from University of Rochester in 1978 and a Ph.D. in Mathematics from Brandeis University in 1984, under the supervision of Edgar Brown, Jr. Lisa was Einstein Assistant Professor, Associate Professor and Professor of Mathematics at City University of New York between 1982 and 1993.
 She was a Post-Doctoral Fellow at the Mathematical Sciences Research Institute in Berkeley in 1986 and a Member of the Institute for Advanced Study in Princeton from 1986 to 1987.
 In 1991-1992, Lisa was a Visiting Professor of Mathematics at University of California, Berkeley, and in 1992-1993, she returned to the Mathematical Sciences Research Institute as a Research Professor.

 In 1993, Lisa left academia to join Barra, the leading provider of quantitative risk management tools to the financial services industry.
 At Barra, Lisa was principal scientist for industry standard fixed income and multi-asset class risk models, mentor to junior researchers, and corporate spokesperson to clients, to the media and to the research community.
 In 2004, Barra merged with MSCI and Lisa became Executive Director of Research.
 After the merger, Lisa’s research focused on credit, risk due to extreme events and asset allocation.

 Lisa has been awarded numerous research grants including an Alfred P. Sloan Fellowship and an NSF Visiting Professorship for Women.
-Lisa is an inventor on four patents; she is the author of more than forty articles in peer-reviewed journals and a book, Portfolio Risk Analysis, which was published by Princeton University Press in 2010.
-Lisa is Book Review Editor for Quantitative Finance, she is on the Editorial Board of Financial Analysts Journal and she is an Associate Editor for the Journal of Investment Strategies.
-She is on the Academic Advisory Board of the Consortium for Systemic Risk Analytics and the Board of the Journal of Investment Management conference series.
+Lisa is an inventor on five patents; she is the author of more than forty articles in peer-reviewed journals and a book, Portfolio Risk Analysis, which was published by Princeton University Press in 2010.
+Lisa is on the Editorial Board of Financial Analysts Journal and she is an Associate Editor for the Journal of Investment Strategies.
 She is an expert judge for the Moskowitz Prize for Socially Responsible Investing.
-Lisa is the Director of Research at Aperio Group, which is a Sausalito-based wealth management firm, and a Director at Berkeley Research Group, where she provides litigation-based consulting in statistics, economics and finance.

 Nicholas L. Gunther received his Ph.D. in Mathematics from Harvard in 1982 and his J.D. from Harvard Law School in 1986.
 Nick worked as an associate specializing in tax matters at Cleary, Gottlieb, Steen & Hamilton until 1992.
 From 1992 until the present, Nick has worked on the development, structuring and execution of financial products with a tax, accounting or regulatory emphasis, at AIG Financial Products, Goldman, Sachs & Co., Sosin & Co.
 LLC and other prominent investment banking firms.
 In 2005, with one of his colleagues, Nick founded GH Group LLC, a registered broker-dealer that conducts an investment banking business.
 In 2009, Nick sold the firm to another investment bank.
 Since then, Nick has pursued both investment banking transactions, including student-loan securitizations, and computer and internet-based business, including automatic grading and financial data and analytics distribution.
 He is the founder of the startup OpenAnalytics, and one of the founding partners of Visible Market, a company dedicated to providing new visual approaches to understanding financial markets.
 Visible Market is the developer of StockTouch, one of the most popular financial apps in the Apple App Store in 2012.

-Konstantin Magin obtained his B.A. in Economics from the Leningrad Institute of Economics and Finance and his Ph.D. in Economics from the University of California, Berkeley.
+Konstantin Magin obtained his B.A. in Economics from the Leningrad Institute of Economics and Finance and his Ph.D. in Economics from the University of California, Berkeley, specializing in General Equilibrium Theory, Financial Economics and Macroeconomics.
 He is a researcher at the Center for Risk Management Research.
-His research focuses on modeling the relationship between political risks, insecure property rights (stochastic taxes) and asset prices and also includes financial derivatives, financial engineering, real estate finance and Social Security privatization.
-He is also a lecturer at the Haas School of Business, where he teaches financial derivatives courses.
+His research focuses on the Existence and Comparative Statics of Equilibria in Finite and Infinite Horizon Finance Economies.
+In particular, his current research focuses on the effects of regulatory and tax uncertainty generated by political risks on equilibrium asset prices and also includes Financial Derivatives, Financial Engineering, Real Estate Finance and Social Security Privatization.
+He is also a lecturer at the Haas School of Business, where he teaches Financial Economics and Financial Derivatives courses.
 He has been a Post-Doctoral Fellow at the University of California, Berkeley.
-His publications have appeared in the Journal of Economic Perspectives and The Economists' Voice.
+His publications have appeared in the Economic Theory Bulletin, the Journal of Real Estate Research, the Journal of Economic Perspectives and The Economists' Voice.